MarcusTrenton-Personal/NpcGenerator/README.md

 # Automated Testing

 Successful tests are automatically required before every publish.
 The publish action will compile and run the tests.
 Assuming the pre-push Git Hook was setup (see above), the tests are also built and run in the same way.

+# Dev Procedure

+## Versioning

+Versioning has the format Major.Minor.Day.Minute.
+- Major: Increment when backwards compatiblity is broken.
+- Minor: Increment for feature additions and bug fixes.
+Recent to 0 when the Major number increments
+- Day: Part of the build timestamp.
+It measures days since 2020/01/01.
+Automatically incremented per build.
+- Minute: Part of the build timestamp.
+It measures minutes since midnight UTC time.
+Automatically incremented per build.

+All of these are set in NpcGenerator/AssemblyInfo.tt.
+Set the Major and Minor versions in that file, not in the .csproj.